 On average, the Christmas tree gets 500,000 visitors a day!
 That comes to a total of 18 million Christmas visitors during its time as the centerpiece of Rockefeller Plaza.

 8. Solar Energy

-The tree consumes an incredible 1,297 kilowatt hours per day.
-These come in large part from solar cells installled at Rockefeller Center.
+The tree consumes an incredible 1,297-kilowatt-hours per day.
+These come in large part from solar cells installed at Rockefeller Center.
 A good thing – I don’t think anyone wants to pay that power bill!

 9. For a good cause